 - Introduce new foods one at a time in order to rule out any intolerance.
 If a food is not tolerated, go back to the full liquid diet for several days and try to reintroduce that particular food in one week.

-- If you cannot tolerate dairy, try a substitute Lactaid milk.
-You can also try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice, or lite cashew milks.
+- If you cannot tolerate dairy, try a substitute lactose-free milk, such as Lactaid brand.
+You also can try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice or lite cashew milk.

-- Add one each per day of: sublingual B12, bariatric multivitamin per day; add biotin, calcium, and iron as needed.
+- Add one each per day of the following: sublingual B12, bariatric multivitamin per day; add biotin, calcium, and iron as needed.

 - If you experience heartburn or acid reflux, take an antacid.
-Omeprazole, Prilosec, and Nexium (see list of antacid choices) are good choices, or ask the nurse for recommendations.
+Omeprazole, Prilosec and Nexium are good choices, but there are several other antacid options available.
+Or ask the nurse for recommendations.

 - Don’t challenge your new stomach by eating solids too soon or overeating!
 You have really completed an amazing feat but your journey has just begun.
 Follow the stages of the post-op diet, exercise, write in your journal, drink lots of water, take your vitamins and supplements, and join a support group.
-If you are stuck or have any questions, then contact one of us at A Lighter Me.
+If you are stuck or have any questions, contact us.